Lilian Jackson Braun: Life and career

 Little was known about Braun, who was protective of her private life.
-Publishers long gave incorrect birth year 1916; she was three years older, which remained unknown until she gave her true age during a 2005 interview with the Detroit News.
+Publishers long gave the incorrect birth year of 1916; she was three years older, which remained unknown until she gave her true age during a 2005 interview with the Detroit News.
 Finally she lived in Tryon, North Carolina, with her second husband of 32 years, Earl Bettinger, and their two cats.
-Each of her books is dedicated to "Earl Bettinger, the Husband Who ...".
+Bettinger shared that Braun’s only regret at the end of life was being unable to complete another book she was working on—The Cat Who Smelled Smoke—due to failing health, saying, "She regretted it most of all because so many fans wanted another book."
+Each of her books from 1990 to 2007 is dedicated to "Earl Bettinger, the Husband Who ...".

 Braun died from a lung infection in June 2011, at the Hospice House of the Carolina Foothills in Landrum, South Carolina.
 She was preceded in death by her first husband, Louis Paul Braun, a sister, Florence Jackson, and a brother, Lloyd Jackson.
-Earl A. Bettinger (born November 24, 1923) died at the age 96 on July 20, 2020.
+Earl A. Bettinger (born November 24, 1923) died at the age of 96 on July 20, 2020.

+Legacy

+Braun’s works have sold worldwide and had been translated into 16 languages by the time of her death in 2011, according to a Penguin Group corporate news release.

+In June 2022, Mystery Writers of America (MWA) announced the establishment of the Lilian Jackson Braun Award, to be awarded to the best contemporary cozy mystery book in a modern day setting.
+Braun left a bequest to MWA that enabled them to fund new projects and programs and MWA chose to honor her career and legacy with the award.

+The Columbus Library in Columbus, North Carolina opens its new Lilian Jackson Braun and Earl Bettinger Music Garden June 10, 2023.